axoflow/axosyslog-core-docs/content/headless/chunk/global-objects-syntax.md

     - *Identifier of the object*: A unique name identifying the object.
 When using a reserved word as an identifier, enclose the identifier in quotation marks.

-        All identifiers, attributes, and any other strings used in the `syslog-ng` configuration file are case sensitive.
+        All identifiers, attributes, and any other strings used in the `syslog-ng.conf` configuration file are case sensitive.

         {{< alert title="Note" color="info" >}}Use identifiers that refer to the type of the object they identify.
 For example, prefix source objects with `s_`, destinations with `d_`, and so on.